Paul Baxter

 Paul Gordon Baxter (born October 28, 1955) is a Canadian former ice hockey defenceman who played in the World Hockey Association from 1974 to 1979 and the National Hockey League from 1979 to 1987.
-He played in two league championship finals with the 1976 Avco Cup Final with the Quebec Nordiques and the 1986 Stanley Cup Finals with the Calgary Flames, winning with the former team.
+He played in two league championship finals with the 1976 Avco Cup Final with the Quebec Nordiques and the 1986 Stanley Cup Final with the Calgary Flames, winning with the former team.
+He is the all-time leader in penalty minutes in WHA history with 962.
 After retiring as a player, he worked as an assistant coach for eleven seasons.